What will you learn? - Materials Science and Engineering (Master's Programme)

 By choosing to study materials technology at NTNU, you are guaranteed an outstanding and unique experience.

-Choose between the following specialisations to tailor your niche.
+Choose between the following three specialisations to tailor your niche.
 You may apply directly to:

 Materials Science visualised